Don't get caught out by fine print. What you need to know about health insurance exclusions and restrictions.

 However, before you choose a health fund for your family, it’s important to make sure you’re aware of the health insurance exclusions and restrictions.
 Knowing what isn't covered by health insurance will help ensure you don’t get any nasty surprises in the form of out-of-pocket expenses not covered by your health fund.

-Compare your options today with the help of an adviser
+Compare your options online or speak with an adviser

 Is there a difference between a restriction and an exclusion?